Jangareddygudem: Transport

 The town has a total road length of 72.00 km.
 Jangareddygudem bus depot is owned and operated by APSRTC.
 It operates bus services to most of the surrounding destinations and other districts.
 State Highway 42 connects the town with Palakollu and State Highway 44 with Eluru.

-The nearest airport to Jangareddigudem is Rajahmundry Airport which is 65km away.
+The nearest airport to Jangareddigudem is Rajahmundry Airport which is 65 km away.

 Education

 The primary and secondary school education is imparted by government, aided and private schools, under the School Education Department of the state.
 Two government colleges: Sri Damodara Sanjivayya junior (SDSJ) college and Chatrapati Shivaji Trisatha Jayanti (CSTJ) degree college were established way back in early 1970s.